brendeni1/cider-song-playlist-manager/README.md

 ![Multi-View Support](images/multi-view.png)

-> Note: This plugin currently does not work in search results or on artist pages, just in albums and playlists.
+> Note: This plugin currently does not work in search results or on artist pages, just in albums, your library and playlists.

 ## Installation